mgord9518/aisap/README.md

 In order for aisap to sandbox an AppImage, it requires a basic profile, which is a desktop entry (INI format) containing at least one of the following flags:
 ```
-X-AppImage-File-Permissios
+X-AppImage-Sandbox-Files
-X-AppImage-Device-Permissions
+X-AppImage-Sandbox-Devices
-X-AppImage-Socket-Permissions
+X-AppImage-Sandbox-Sockets
-X-AppImage-Share-Permissions
+X-AppImage-Sandbox-Share
 ```
-These flags can be included in the AppImage's internal desktop file, another desktop entry by use of the `--perm-file` command flag with aisap-bin, or aisap's internal profile library, which is simply an arrary of permissions based on known AppImage's names (the `Name` desktop entry flag)
+These flags can be included in the AppImage's internal desktop file, another desktop entry by use of the `--profile` command flag with aisap-bin, or aisap's internal profile library, which is simply an arrary of permissions based on known AppImage's names (the `Name` desktop entry flag)

 The ultimate goal is to have as many popular AppImages in aisap's internal library as possible, while smaller, less known ones may request their own permssions per the developer.
 Running programs sandboxed should mostly be seamless and feel native with the system